 A-B. In the ordinary course of business, the Company contracts with several affiliates to provide a wide variety of services to the Company's members.
-These agreements are filed with and approved by the ODI according to Management's understanding of the current requirements and standards.
+These agreements are filed with and approved by ODI according to Management's understanding of the current requirements and standards.
 Within the confines of the applicable filed and approved agreements (including subsequent amendments thereto), the amount and types of services provided by these affiliated entities can change year over year.

 UHS maintains a private short-term investment pool in which affiliated companies may participate (see Note 1).
-At December 31, 2020 and 2019, the Company's portion was \$379,652 and \$377,707, respectively, and pursuant to SSAP No. 2R (see Note 1), is included in cash equivalents as of December 31, 2020 and in short-term investments as of December 31, 2019 in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+At December 31, 2021 and 2020, the Company's portion was \$380,154 and \$379,652, respectively and is included in cash equivalents in the financial statements.